robOcity/better_streets/README.md

     ), "Combined accident and acc_aux table (all_acc_df) dataframe is empty!"
     ```

-## Pedestrain and cyclist fatalities in Denver, CO and Seattle, WA
+## Pedestrian and cyclist fatalities in Denver, CO and Seattle, WA

 Here is the SQL query I used to create the table of preliminary results and the [PySpark](https://spark.apache.org/docs/latest/api/python/index.html#)  code to save them as a set of CSV files.